-The Japanese national health insurance system dates back to 1922 whereby it was originally creates for company employees.
+The Japanese national health insurance system dates back to 1922 whereby it was originally created for company employees.
 After the war in 1961 it was changed to a universal system that was to cover everybody (including foreign people) living in Japan, and not just those who were working.
 Almost 100 years on, the changes to the system have not been as numerous as the changes to the country and the people it was set up to care for.
+Although many middle-class people in Japan choose to supplement their state-provided cover with private health insurance the national system is one of the better ones.
 By its mere existence alone, people living in Japan are still better off than those living in countries whereby there is no government provision of healthcare.
 Better off still, than those living in countries where healthcare is privatized and rampant profiteering has created an environment whereby only the insurance companies benefit as claimants are literally unable to pay the cost of exorbitantly priced drugs, treatment and care.
 The stories of people without coverage being hit with tens, if not hundreds of thousands of dollars in medical bills after falling sick or being in an accident are numerous; as are those who are bankrupted as a result.

 Depending on whether your Japanese national coverage is via your company (健康保険), or personal/individual (国民健康保険), along with your age and annual salary will determine what percentage of costs you are expected to pay out of pocket, ranging from 10% to 30%.
 For those proficient in Japanese this is often sufficient.
 For those not proficient in Japanese (even now the number of doctors who are proficient in English is low), you would probably like to be able to choose a clinic or a hospital based on their abilities and reputation, and not be limited to whether or not you are able to communicate.
 There may be a few differences to the Japanese healthcare system to those of your home country that you may have already noticed: